Paschke duality and assembly maps

+where $\Delta$ is again the canonical inclusion.
+The upper line is then a factorization of $\Theta$ as indicated.

-In the following we will show that all bold morphisms in \eqref{oijiojiovawvasfvvsdvdsva} induce equivalences after applying $\Kcat$.
+In the following we will show that all {solid} morphisms in \eqref{oijiojiovawvasfvvsdvdsva} induce equivalences after applying $\Kcat$.
 It is clear that this implies that $\Kcat(\Theta) $ is an equivalence.
-To this end we use that $\Kcat$ sends Morita equivalences, relative Morita equivalence, relative equivalences, idempotent completions of ideals, and weak Morita equivalences (see \cite[Sec.\ 14.--16]{cank}) to equivalences.
-In the following lemmas we argue case by case that all bold arrows have one of these properties.
+To this end we use that $\Kcat$ sends {unitary equivalences, Morita equivalences, relative idempotent completions, and weak Morita equivalences (see \cite[Sec.~16--18]{cank})} to equivalences.
+In the following lemmas we argue case by case that all {solid} arrows {in the above diagram} have one of these properties.

-\begin{lem} $\Xi$ is a Morita equivalence. \end{lem} \begin{proof} The $C^{*}$-category category $\bD$ is unital since $H$ is finite and hence the projections $\mu(H)$ appearing in the description of the objects $(C,\rho,(\mu(H),e))$ of $\bD$ belongs to $\bK$.
-Since $\Xi$ is the canonical map into the idempotent completion it is then a Morita equivalence. \end{proof}

-\begin{lem} $\Delta$ is a relative equivalence. \end{lem} \begin{proof} By definition of $\Idem(\bD')$ as a relative idempotent completion we have a pull-back diagram where $\bE$ is the full subcategory of $ \Idem(\Res^{G}_{H}( \bC^{(G)}_{\std}){\rtimes H})$ with the same objects as $\Idem( \bD')$.
-By construction, the right vertical arrow {in \eqref{qwefoijqiowejfoqwefqefef}} is fully faithful.
-Furthermore, since $\bE$ contains the objects of the form $(C,\rho,(\mu(Y),e))$ for all free $G$-sets $Y$ and all $(C,\rho,\mu)$ in $ \tCglf(Y)$, it also contains all orthogonal {sums} of these objects.
-Therefore the right vertical arrow in \eqref{qwefoijqiowejfoqwefqefef} is essentially surjective and hence is a unitary equivalence.
-Consequently, the left vertical morphism in \eqref{qwefoijqiowejfoqwefqefef} is a relative equivalence {(see \cite[Def.\ 15.4]{cank}).} \end{proof}

-\begin{lem} $\Psi$ is a relative Morita equivalence. \end{lem} \begin{proof} The category $\bD'$ is an ideal in the category denoted by $\bE$ in the proof of Lemma \ref{qergpoqjekrgpgqgre} {and is} obtained by considering the same objects, but inheriting the morphisms from $ \Idem(\Res^{G}_{H}( \bC^{(G)}_{\std})\rtimes H)$.
-Hence $\Psi$ is an idempotent completion of an ideal in the sense of \cite[Def.\ 15.1]{cank}. \end{proof}